Opinion | Why do Republican moderates still think they can save their party?

 Now imagine that after such a primary campaign, Trump went on to lose the general election.
 Could the stage have been set for a reorientation of the Republican Party, thereby vindicating the strategy of challenging Trump?

 It’s certainly possible.
 While today’s GOP hasn’t gone through the reevaluation most parties would after losing the White House and Congress, perhaps a second Trump loss would at last do the trick.
-They might collectively decide to take a new approach, turning away from Trump’s politics of hatred and toward something more inclusive and optimistic.
+Republicans might collectively decide to take a new approach, turning away from Trump’s politics of hatred and toward something more inclusive and optimistic.

 Or not.
-It’s just as possible that if Trump lost, in 2028 a candidate like DeSantis, whose politics are just as ugly and divisive as Trump’s, would become the nominee.
-After all, it’s not like a 2024 loss would make the party base suddenly more pragmatic and less resentful.
-The Trumpist base will still be the most important force within the primary electorate, and they’re unlikely to change who they are and what they’re looking for from their leaders.
+It’s just as possible that if Trump lost, in 2028, a candidate like DeSantis, whose politics are just as ugly and divisive as Trump’s, would become the nominee.
+After all, it’s not as if a 2024 loss would make the party base suddenly more pragmatic and less resentful.
+Those within the Trumpist base will still be the most important force within the primary electorate, and they’re unlikely to change who they are and what they’re looking for from their leaders.

-But if you were a Republican like Kinzinger, Hogan, or Cheney, running for president could have a strong appeal.
+But if you were a Republican like Kinzinger, Hogan or Cheney, running for president could have a strong appeal.
 A presidential candidacy gives you an unmatched platform.
 It means people will come hear you speak, reporters will take a greater interest in you, and you’ll get more attention than you ever have.
-It might be the best opportunity to create a real debate within the Republican Party about what Trump has done to them and how they might recover their souls.
+It might be the best opportunity to create a real debate among Republicans about what Trump has done to them and how they might recover their souls.

 Those dissenting Republicans can look to previous primary campaigns for examples of how you can fail to win but still alter your party’s trajectory.
-Pat Buchanan’s runs in 1992 and 1996, built on nativism and opposition to free trade agreements, laid the foundation for what would become Trumpism.
-With his two campaigns, Sen. Bernie Sanders (I-Vt.) nudged the Democratic Party to the left and opened up space to debate ideas like single-payer health care that had gotten little national attention beforehand.
+Pat Buchanan’s runs in 1992 and 1996, built on nativism and opposition to free-trade agreements, laid the foundation for what would become Trumpism.
+With his two campaigns, Sen. Bernie Sanders (I-Vt.) nudged the Democratic Party to the left and opened up space to debate ideas such as single-payer health care that had gotten little national attention beforehand.

-Whatever you think of Hogan, Cheney, and Kinzinger, there’s little doubt that they are sincerely dismayed at what the Republican Party has become.
+Whatever you think of Hogan, Cheney and Kinzinger, there’s little doubt that they are sincerely dismayed at what the Republican Party has become.
 Even if none of them are likely to become president, running for the job is probably the best chance they’ll have to help it become something less repugnant.
 That seems like reason enough to mount a campaign.